its-Shivam732/CS553-DistributedAlgorithms/docs/report.md

 1. **Snapshot termination detection:** Per-node completion detection only.
 A full global coordinator collecting all local snapshots is not implemented.

-2. **Cinnamon metrics:** The Lightbend Cinnamon plugin requires a commercial license token.
-Built-in `MetricsCollector` via `TrieMap[key, AtomicLong]` provides equivalent per-type counters.

-3. **Single-machine simulation:** All actors run in one JVM.
+2. **Single-machine simulation:** All actors run in one JVM.
 Akka Cluster is a dependency but cluster configuration is not set up in this submission.

-4. **ACK topology dependency:** PING→ACK replies only succeed when a reverse edge exists.
+3. **ACK topology dependency:** PING→ACK replies only succeed when a reverse edge exists.
 In SmallGraph's tree-like structure, most edges are one-directional.